 Sensory integration is the neurological process of organizing sensory inputs for function in daily life.
 Our brains take in information from the body and interpret that information so that we can survive and make sense of our world.
 Whether a baby or an adult, we all use our senses to learn and develop.

-It’s easy to create sensory activities for toddlers at home.
-Many times, all that is needed is a few common objects you can find around the house or grocery store, such as clay, cornstarch and bits of fabric.
+Learn how you can help toddlers develop sensory skills with DIY sensory activities.
+Many times, all you need are a few common objects you can find around the house or grocery store, such as clay, cornstarch and bits of fabric.

 The activities are so simple that they are easy to translate to sensory activities for preschoolers.
 For children with sensory integration and sensory processing disorder, these activities can be modified to fit the child’s needs – monitor his or her interactions with each activity and adjust appropriately.

 - Warm water